thushana/alameda-election-2025-proposition-50/README.md

 - In November 2024, the Harris/Trump breakdown was 79.6%/20.4%, suggesting a +4.3% shift leftwards from 2024 to 2025 for Alameda voters who turned out.
 - Alameda as a whole, and most city precincts, voted at higher levels of "Yes" than the county average.
 The three precincts in Bay Farm voted _below_ the county average for "Yes".
 - Compared to other cities, Alameda vote percent for "Yes" was behind [Berkeley (94.3%)](https://thushana.github.io/alameda-election-2025-proposition-50/#city/berkeley), [Emeryville (92%)](https://thushana.github.io/alameda-election-2025-proposition-50/#city/emeryville), [Oakland (91.8%)](https://thushana.github.io/alameda-election-2025-proposition-50/#city/oakland) and [Albany (90.8%)](https://thushana.github.io/alameda-election-2025-proposition-50/#city/albany).
 Alameda is just slightly above [Piedmont (83.6%)](https://thushana.github.io/alameda-election-2025-proposition-50/#city/piedmont).
-- Turnout in this election in Alameda was 27,207 voters.
-That's 51.4% of the 52,931 registered voters in Alameda for this special off-cycle election.
-This is ~70% of the 2024 General Election turnout, which was 38,349 or 72.5% of estimated registered voters.
+- Turnout in this election in Alameda was 32,294 voters.
+That's 61.0% of the 52,931 registered voters in Alameda for this special off-cycle election.
+This is ~84.2% of the 2024 General Election turnout, which was 38,349 and 72.5% of estimated registered voters.
 (There is no easily accessible city-level registered voter data for last year.
 Countywide registration was 1% smaller in 2024; if we apply that to a city level, there were an estimated 52,661 registered voters.)
-Alameda's turnout was notably better than the [43.4% statewide registered voter turnout](https://electionresults.sos.ca.gov/returns/maps/voter-turnout).
+Alameda's turnout was notably better than the [50.0% statewide registered voter turnout](https://electionresults.sos.ca.gov/returns/maps/voter-turnout).
-- Mail-in votes dominated the returns at 94.6%.
+- Mail-in votes dominated the returns at 95.0%.
-- Interestingly, there's a noticeable delta between in-person votes vs. mailed, with those voting in-person significantly more likely to vote "No" at 24.5% (vs. 15.7% for mail-in).
+- Interestingly, there's a noticeable delta between in-person votes vs. mailed, with those voting in-person significantly more likely to vote "No" at 23.2% (vs. 15.7% for mail-in).

 If you see something off, feel free to [email me](mailto:thushan@thushan.net).